apify/apify-ts/packages/browser-pool/README.md

 the whole browser / page lifecycle.

 You can use Browser Pool for scraping the internet at scale, testing your website in multiple browsers at the same time or launching web automation robots.
-We're interested to hear about your use cases in the [Discussions](https://github.com/apify/browser-pool/discussions).

 <!-- toc -->